BosonSampling.jl: A Julia package for quantum multi-photon interferometry: Introduction

 In this paper we expose our package, \textsc{BosonSampling.jl}, written in the Julia programming language to tackle classical tasks related to boson sampling.
 It intends to solve the challenges discussed above by providing an adaptable and extendable framework for multi-photon interferometry designed to study new boson sampling paradigms.
 The choice of Julia solves the two-language problem: instead of using a high-level wrapper (e.g. Python) with time-critical functions written in a low-level languages (e.g. C, Fortran), Julia is fast out-of-the-box while being easy to write.
 As a byproduct, all functions are fast, and not only time-critical ones.
 This is especially relevant for time-crunched researchers who are not professional-programmers but still require a fast execution time for this type of computationally intensive research.
 The package is evolutive and obeys the Open Source Software standards.
 It welcomes contributions from the community through its GitHub portal \cite{BosonSamplingGithub}.
 A complete documentation as well as a pedagogical tutorial are provided \cite{BSdoc}.

 The paper is structured as follows.
-We first give an overview of the package content.
-We describe what kind of problems it aims to solve, as well as novel functionalities.
-We then explain how the specific choice of the Julia programming language is, in the eyes of the authors, optimal for both theoreticians and experimentalists and how it affects the structure of our package and benefits users.
-In the second section of this paper, we expose how our package is globally structured, including more specific descriptions and examples in the third section.
+We first explain how the specific choice of the Julia programming language is, in the eyes of the authors, optimal for both theoreticians and experimentalists and how it affects the structure of our package and benefits users.
+In the second section of this paper, we explore the capabilities of our codebase and expose how our package is structured, including more specific descriptions and examples in the third section.
 It contains worked-through examples of well-known physical phenomena such as the Hong-Ou-Mandel effect.
 We also show how one can make use of the package architecture to take into account new sources of noise for instance.
 Finally, we compare our package to other existing software and discuss possible future features.